-This post shouldn’t be looked at as professional or medical advice.
+Disclaimer: This post shouldn’t be looked at as professional or medical advice.
 If you ever need help, please reach out to your doctor.

-Overthinking is common because we want to make sure we always make the best decisions and have control over what happens in our life.
-However, overthinking can drain you and also have an impact on your mental and physical health.
+Overthinking is common because we want to make sure we make the best decisions and have control over what happens.
+However, doing this can drain you and have a negative impact on your mental and physical health.

 I used to have days where I’d worry all morning, afternoon, and night.
 Once I was ready to relax, I would be mentally and emotionally exhausted.
-Setting daily limits on my negative thoughts has helped me to stop worrying about situations I have no control over.
+Setting daily limits on my negative thoughts has helped me stop worrying about situations I have no control over.
 If you don’t have a clear answer or resolution for your problem, then it’s something that can be addressed later.

 Stop Thinking About the Past